 Suffice it to say this: With a tenant experience platform, you can conduct incentivised large-scale surveys, collect daily polling data, track usage and ask for individual opinions, and more.
 All of these activities are facilitated by content, and set by your communications strategy.
 Your strategy (and its objectives) dictates the frequency at which you poll your tenants, and the kinds of questions you ask them.

 All of these data points give owners and property managers the ability to predict trends and react to changes within their assets.
-Here’s just one example: Let’s say you discover, by analysing the readership of the content you post, that your tenants prefer stories on ESG or sustainability more than any other theme.
+Here's just one example: Let's say you discover, by analyzing the readership of the content you post, that your tenants prefer stories on ESG or sustainability more than any other theme.
 Based on this, you can funnel the efforts of your team to produce more of that content.

 Why stop there?
-By cross-referencing readership with the behaviours of a tenancy that will soon be up for renewal, you can equip leasing teams with the insights they need to build a tailored renewal strategy.
+By cross-referencing readership with the behaviors of a tenancy that will soon be up for renewal, you can equip leasing teams with the insights they need to build a tailored renewal strategy.
 You can go to that tenant and point to active measures which demonstrate you care about what is important to them.
 You have something tangible to show for your efforts in building long-term relationships.